 The latter, through this process, get to fill your bladder with urine.

 Sebum Is Pouring Out Of Your Face

 Sebum, an oily secretion of the sebaceous glands, is basically the oil that's coming out of all of your pores all of the time on a daily basis.
 No matter what you're doing, you're always covered in a thin layer of sebum that's keeping your skin moist and shiny.
 If you've got too much sebum, you might get some errant acne, but if you've got just the right amount, you're probably a beautiful human that everyone despises (it's the truth).
 There's really nothing you can do about your greasy skin.

-You can cut back on particularly oily foods, but the the thing you actually have to do to change the amount of oil in your skin is hop in a time machine and convince your less oily parent to marry someone else with a small amount of sebum covering their skin.
-If your body weren't consistently pumping out skin oil, there's a good chance that all your skin would flake up and break off, leaving you a pile of bloody meat.
+You can cut back on particularly oily foods, but the thing you would actually have to do to change the amount of oil in your skin is to hop in a time machine and convince your less oily parent to marry someone else with a small amount of sebum covering their skin.
+If your body weren't consistently pumping out skin oil, there's a good chance that all your skin would flake up and break off.

 You Don't Need To Be Ashamed Of Those Intrusive Thoughts

 Have you ever thought about a cat stabbing your grandmother with a lemon?
 That's because your brain is a freak, but it has nothing to do with you.
 When you see a pool of blood in a butcher's shop, and you think about licking it up, that doesn't mean that you have a blood fetish.
 It simply means that your brain is workshopping the most inappropriate thing that can happen, kind of like a background program that's turning your imagination into a snuff film that you're not meant to see.